-We’ve assembled here the most important Software testing interview questions.
+We’ve assembled the 20 most important Software testing interview questions for beginners.
 All these questions have appeared in the software testing interviews held by top IT companies.

 Why Need for Software Testing Interview Questions?